BEAT THE BITE

 Precision testing for definitive answers

 Mosquitos aren’t the only insects to thrive in hot, southern environs.
-Among tick-borne illnesses, spotted fever rickettsiosis, or Rocky Mountain spotted fever, which is carried by both the American and brown dog tick, and Lyme disease, which is transferred by the black-legged or deer tick, are most commonly found.
-Cases of Chagas disease, which is caused by the parasite Trypanosmoa cruzi and transferred to humans by insects known as “kissing bugs” (or Reduviid triatoma), have also begun appearing in the South.
-According to the Centers for Disease Control and Prevention, more than 300,000 individuals with Chagas disease, nearly all of whom were infected elsewhere, live in the U.S.2
+Among tick-borne illnesses, spotted fever rickettsiosis including Rocky Mountain spotted fever and Rickettsia parkeri rickettsiosis, which is carried by both the American and brown dog tick, and ehrlichiosis, which is transmitted by the lone star tick (Amblyommy americanum), are most commonly found.
+Less commonly, Lyme disease and tularemia cases are also seen.
+Imported cases of Chagas disease, which is caused by the parasite Trypanosmoa cruzi and transmitted to humans by insects known as “kissing bugs” (or Reduviid bugs), can also be seen, and rare cases of locally-acquired infections have also been reported in the South.
+According to the Centers for Disease Control and Prevention, more than 300,000 individuals with Chagas disease, nearly all of whom were infected in Latin American, live in the U.S.2

 REGIONAL CHANGES: